restpose/restpose/docs/urls.rst

    waited for, and committed using checkpoints in just the same way as for the document addition APIs.

-   Creates the collection it it didn't exist before the call.
+   Creates the collection if it didn't exist before the call.

    :param collection_name: The name of the collection.
 May not contain
           ``:/\.`` or tab characters.

    :statuscode 202: Normal response: returns a JSON object representing the
 	       full configuration for the collection.
 See :ref:`coll_config` for details.

 Checkpoints